talharehmanabid1999/mesh_pcd_similarity_finder/README.md

 ## Acknowledgments

-- The works in this repository belongs to Dakik Yazilim LTD.
+- The works in this repository belong to Dakik Yazilim LTD.
-- numerical calculations reported in this article were partially performed at TUBITAK ULAKBIM, High-Performance and Grid Computing Center (TRUBA resources).
+- numerical calculations reported, were partially performed at TUBITAK ULAKBIM, High-Performance and Grid Computing Center (TRUBA resources).
-Mention any individuals, organizations, or resources that have contributed to the project.